 The individuals participating in the webinar had a great conversation about what they see as the ‘biggest” issues facing military families during a PCS.
 The top issues identified included spousal employment (job loss, loss of income, delay in finding a new job, not earning enough to cover child care), financial issues (basic budgeting, saving for moving expenses, struggling with debt, planning for loss of spouse income, claiming PCS expenses on taxes, long term impacts on retirement savings and Social Security benefits), and families not having the right information or reliable information (not being aware of entitlements available and too much second hand information that isn’t always accurate).

-One webinar participant asked if there were statistics about spouse underemployment, as many spouses are only able to secure entry level positions after a move.
-A RAND study from 2010, “Measuring Underemployment Among Military Spouses” provides some insights on this issue.
-A 2017 report from the U.S. Chamber of Commerce Foundation, “Military Spouses in the Workplace: Understanding the Impacts of Spouse Unemployment of Military Recruitment, Retention, and Readiness” and a January 2019 article in Forbes, “The Military Spouse Employment Plight”, also addresses the unemployment/underemployment issue.
+One participant asked if there were statistics about spouse underemployment, as many spouses are only able to secure entry level positions after a move.
+A RAND study from 2010, “Measuring Underemployment Among Military Spouses” provides some insight.
+A 2017 report from the U.S. Chamber of Commerce Foundation, “Military Spouses in the Workplace: Understanding the Impacts of Spouse Unemployment of Military Recruitment, Retention, and Readiness” address the unemployment/underemployment issue.

 Another participant asked how the new changes to the PPP [Priority Placement Program] for spouses may affect unemployment rates.
 A Military OneSource article, “Military Spouse Preference for Department of Defense Employment”, shares that the PPP has improved the process for military spouses to use military spouse hiring preferences.
 Given the PPP changes are fairly new it will be interesting to see if there is a resulting decrease in spousal unemployment rates.

-The webinar participants engaged in quite a bit of discussion in the chat about the implications of a PCS on taxes.
+Webinar participants engaged in quite a bit of discussion about the implications of a PCS on taxes.
 Service members are encouraged to access Personal Financial Managers as well as the tax resources on Military OneSource for assistance.
 One participant shared that the IRS Publication 521 – Moving Expenses is a valuable tool.
 Another participant shared about the Military Spouse Residency Relief Act (MSRRA) which addresses how military spouses can keep a state of residency when they PCS.
 Check out Military One Source’s informational sheet on the Military Spouses Residency Relief Act (MSRRA) (Public Law 111‐97).
-Zona Lewis also shared a great blog about taxes and residency on Military One Source’s Blog Brigade written by a military spouse, “Wait, What State Do We Live in?
+Zona Lewis also shared a blog post about taxes and residency on Military One Source’s Blog Brigade written by a military spouse, “Wait, What State Do We Live in?
 Help for Your State Taxes!”

 Participants shared they had several ‘go-to’ resources when assisting PCSing families, including: Installation Relocation Program (including lending lockers), Fleet & Family Support Center, Military & Family Readiness Center, Military One Source (including Plan My Move), Family Member Employment Assistance Program (FMEAP), Distribution Management Office (DMO) for household goods, finance disbursing office, Installation Personnel Administration Center, Personal Financial Management (PFM) Specialists, and the Defense Travel calculators to see what BAH, COLA (if applicable) will be at their new duty station.